'After Earth' leaves critics cold ahead of competitive weekend

 "After Earth" is a futuristic post-apocalyptic tale of a father and his teenage son in which the young boy must embark on a life-saving mission.

-Sony Pictures Entertainment, a division of Sony Corp.
-(6758.T), spent about $130 million to produce the movie, making it one of the studio's biggest summer releases.
+Sony Pictures Entertainment, a division of Sony Corp., spent about $130 million to produce the movie, making it one of the studio's biggest summer releases.

 The story is centered on the father-son relationship and the dynamic of a father passing the mantle to his son is mirrored both on screen and off, as the younger Smith leads the action.